lydstyl/190907-developpeur-react-nord/README.md

-# This will be my CV and Portfolio.
+# This is my new CV and Portfolio.

-## It is not finished.
-[See it now.](https://developpeur-react-nord.netlify.com)
+## It is not finished yet.
+[See it now.](https://www.developpeur-react-nord.com/)

 ## Todo

-- nice front with Bootstrap
+- date format
+- content
 - SEO voir woorank